arbor-sim/arbor/doc/concepts/recipe.rst

 .. topic:: Be reproducible

-    Arbor is designed to give reproducible results when the same model is run on a a different number of MPI ranks or threads or on different hardware (e.g., GPUs).
+    Arbor is designed to give reproducible results when the same model is run on a a different number of MPI ranks or threads or on different hardware, e.g., GPUs.
     This only holds when a recipe provides a reproducible model description, which can be a challenge when a description uses random numbers, e.g., to pick incoming connections to a cell from a random subset of a cell population.